 Climate change shifts infectious tree disease

 Combining a long-term study of the epidemic tree disease caused by Cronartium ribicola, with a six-year, field-based assessment of drought-disease interactions, we found evidence that climate change shifted disease prevalence.
 The shift was asymmetric due to complex host-pathogen interactions and drought occurrences that ultimately contributed to an unexpected decline in mean disease prevalence.
 Our study underscores that host-pathogen-drought interactions will strongly mediate climate change impacts on infectious disease.
-Paper in review.
+Paper in revision (Nature Communications).